johnangrs/johnangrs.github.io/section_3.md

 If you are super passionate about startups, you should absolutely go through all of CS183b, and read Zero to One while you are at it too.

-However, because you will be strapped for time during the deep-skilling period of AIAP, we have gone ahead and boiled CS183b down to its core essences, and put in time release holds on the relevant elements so that they only surface at the appropriate time.

 ### I have more questions!
 What should I do?

-Feel free to contact Kevin Lee or John Ang on Google chat anytime, or come to our office hours (3pm-5pm on Friday afternoons) our door is always open!
+Feel free to contact Kevin Lee or John Ang on Google chat anytime :)